-British Values Statement The Green Infant School
+British Values at The Green

 Schools are required to ensure that key British values are taught in all UK schools.
 The Government set out its definition of British Values in the 5 steps defined in the ‘prevent strategy’ – values of: